-The Golden rule is the most crucial part of developing any system and process improvement effort.
+The Golden Rule is crucial to developing any system, customer service, and process improvement effort.
 Matthew 7:12 says, “In everything do to others as you would have them do to you; for this is the law and the prophets.

 Doing for others what you want to be done for you is the heart of process improvement and systems thinking.
 Systems thinking and genuinely looking for better ways to do things is ultimately love for our fellow man in action.